chetandekate/Text2Video/README.md

-# Flask Text-to-Video Application
+# Flask Text-to-Video Converter: Transform Words into Visual Stories

-This Flask application provides a simple interface for users to input text and generate a corresponding video.
-It utilizes `pyttsx3` to convert the text into audio and `moviepy` to create a video by combining the audio with an image.
+Create immersive videos from text with our #Flask Text-to-Video Converter.
+Leveraging #pyttsx3 for audio synthesis and #moviepy for video creation, it's perfect for transforming narratives into visual content.

 ## Table of Contents
 - [Features](#features)